MindscapeHQ/heroku-buildpack-raygun-apm/README.md

 _If you've never deployed your Rails project on Heroku before, please consult [these instructions](https://devcenter.heroku.com/articles/getting-started-with-rails5) first to get started._

 ```
-cd <YOUR HEROKU PROJECT>
+cd <YOUR RUBY/RAILS PROJECT>

-# for a new Heroku project
+# Initialize a new Heroku project
 heroku create

 # add the Ruby buildpack